clinics

 If your doctor has requested an EMG, this will be done next.

 The tip of a very small, thin needle will be placed into the muscle and the doctor will ask your child to move in a certain way.
-This part of the test does not take long, but there may be some minor discomfort from the needle poke.
+There may be some minor discomfort from the needle poke, but this will only be for a few seconds.
+This test does not take long.

 The technologist cannot give you the results of the test.
 The information will be analyzed and the report will be sent electronically to the referring doctor.